zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/mockingbird/intro.md

 # Overview

-Mockingbird is a time series controlled AI systems coordinator & workflow executor, and scheduler that builds control loops and hierarchical planning rules around higher order goals & objectives using automated evaluation systems and model-to-model communication via quorums.
+Mockingbird is a time series controlled AI systems coordinator & workflow executor system, data indexer and searcher, that builds control loops and hierarchical planning rules around higher order goals & objectives using automated evaluation systems and model-to-model communication via synchronized quorums.
 It is designed to be a general purpose system that is eventually capable of becoming generally intelligent, and then super intelligent.

 ## Usage